-When you travel to the city, you are entering from the Syrian Street, unearthed in recent years.
+When you travel to the city, you are entering from Syrian Street, unearthed in recent years.
 The Agora was standing nearby the entrance.
-The Greeks built the theater with a 12,000 person capacity.
-The basilica, built-in 6C AD.
+The Greeks built the theater with a 12,000-person capacity.
+The basilica was built-in 6C AD.
 Corinthian Temple, which has Roman-style columns.
 The remains of Ephesus’s gate, which was dedicated to the Roman Emperor Domitian at the end of 1C AD.
-The stadium, built by the Romans and one of the biggest stadiums with an arena in Anatolia.
+The stadium was built by the Romans and is one of the biggest stadiums with an arena in Anatolia.

-You can book Laodicea Ancient City Tour with Romos Travel.
+You can book Laodicea Ancient City Tour with Package Tour Turkey.

 Visit and see the most famous highlights of Pamukkale